Unveiling the Mystery: 12/13 as a Decimal – A practical guide

 Q: What if I need a more precise decimal representation of 12/13?

 A: If higher precision is needed, you can carry out the long division to more decimal places.
-However, because it's a recurring decimal, you'll never reach an exact end point.
+Still, because it's a recurring decimal, you'll never reach an exact end point.
 Symbolic representation (using the bar notation) is the most precise way to represent the exact value.

 Q: How can I check my answer when converting fractions to decimals?